 Welcome to Herstmonceux Castle!
 This is one of the most special places in the world to me.
 The 15th century manor home has a colorful history and its current role as an international study center for Queen's University is what makes it feel like my second home.
+And a visit here tops my list of things to do in East Sussex.
+It really is an incredible place - and it will always have a special place in my traveling heart.

 While I would heartily endorse a semester of study to anyone, I appreciate that's not always practical!
 But it is the perfect place for an extended stop on an East Sussex road trip.
 Here are my top recommendations for visiting The Castle and planning an East Sussex adventure.

-Don't miss these "castle" must-sees
+Don't miss these East Sussex "castle" must-sees

 The castle has a fantastic legacy of nobility and drama but if your interests lean more towards science than history, you'll be happy to learn that it was once the home of the Royal Greenwich Observatory and that an active observatory remains on site today.